bnclabs/gostore/log/README.rst

         log.Debugf(...)
     }

-note here that *log* is not a object name, it resolves to the imported *log* package that has exported methods *Fatalf()* *Warnf()* etc ...
-For more information please the godoc-umentation for log package.
+note here that *log* is not an object name, it resolves to the imported *log* package that has exported methods *Fatalf()* *Warnf()* etc ...
+For more information please read the godoc-umentation for *log* package.

 By default, importing the package will initialize the logger to default-logger that shall log to standard output.

-To use custom logger use the following initializer function in your package or application
+To use custom logger use the following initializer function in your package or application:

 .. code-block:: go